grondalf/nargothrond/README.md

   - Font hinting set to *full*.
   - Icon theme set to *Papirus*
 - Numlock on keyboard enabled by default.
-- Natural scroll enabled by default for mice.
 - Automatically remove old temp and trash files.
 - File-chooser to sort directories before files.